mutualmobile/Barricade/README.md

 * To build a **demo mode** so that users can explore the app with dummy data

+## How is it different from OkHttp's MockWebServer

+* MockWebServer is queue-based which is ok for simple apps, but hard to use predictably when you have multiple calls getting fired at the same time.
+Barricade is call-specific so it'll always return the response you configure irrespective of the number of requests your app is making.

+* Barricade gives you a UI to easily change the configuration whenever you want so even your QA can test different scenarios easily,

+* Barricade can be used outside of tests.
+For example, you can easily build a full-fledged demo mode to allow users to try out the app without creating an account.

+* Barricade allows you to specify responses in files instead of plain strings which keeps your codebase clean.

 ## Adding Barricade to your project